RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 Read the Notebook instruction to properly change directories paths and run the notebook correctly.

+All the data used in this work have been stored in Goodle Drive, so it can be mount directly from the notebook.

 ## Clone or Download the repository

 If the user wants a local copy of the notebook, clone or download the reposiotry.